Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Scanning Tunneling Microscopy

-We evaluate the spin sensitivity of our Cr tips~\footnote{The Cr tips used in Fig.~\ref{Fig4} were etched at 10 V for $\sim$7 minutes, then at 3 V until the drop-off.} using the bilayer manganite La$_{2-2x}$Sr$_{1+2x}$Mn$_2$O$_7$.
-In this material, strong coupling of spin, orbital and lattice degrees of freedom underlies a colossal magnetoresistance effect,~\cite{Kimura_Science_1996} as well as a diverse display of magnetic orders.~\cite{Li_PRB_1999, Mitchell_JAP_1999, Mitchell_JPCB_2001} Fig.~\ref{Fig4}(a) shows a schematic structure of La$_{2-2x}$Sr$_{1+2x}$Mn$_2$O$_7$ in the Ruddlesden-Popper phase, with octahedra representing MnO$_6$ and spheres representing La/Sr. Sr substitution alters the Mn$^{3+}$/Mn$^{4+}$ valency and rapidly changes the magnetic ground state by a delicate tuning of double exchange and crystal field effects.~\cite{Welp_JAP_2001} At $x$ = 0.30 (and below 90 K), spins within a given bilayer are aligned parallel to the $c$-axis, but antiparallel to spins in the adjacent bilayers (Fig.~\ref{Fig4}(a)).~\cite{Li_PRB_1999, Mitchell_JAP_1999, Welp_JAP_2001, Mitchell_JPCB_2001} If cleavage in the $a$-$b$ plane generates step edges spanning adjacent bilayers, then the AF coupling between terraces can be observed using a local probe.~\cite{Konoto_PRL_2004}
+To circumvent the need for UHV preparation of magnetic test sample to evaluate the spin sensitivity of the Cr tip, we propose the use of the cleavable bilayer manganite La$_{2-2x}$Sr$_{1+2x}$Mn$_2$O$_7$.
+In this material, strong coupling of spin, orbital and lattice degrees of freedom underlies a colossal magnetoresistance effect,~\cite{Kimura_Science_1996} as well as a diverse display of magnetic orders.~\cite{Li_PRB_1999, Mitchell_JAP_1999, Mitchell_JPCB_2001} Figure~\ref{Fig4}(a) shows a schematic structure of La$_{2-2x}$Sr$_{1+2x}$Mn$_2$O$_7$ in the Ruddlesden-Popper phase.
+Sr substitution alters the Mn$^{3+}$/Mn$^{4+}$ valency and rapidly changes the magnetic ground state by a delicate tuning of double exchange and crystal field effects.~\cite{Welp_JAP_2001} At $x$ = 0.30 (and below 90 K), spins within a given bilayer are aligned parallel to the $c$-axis, but antiparallel to spins in the adjacent bilayers (Fig.~\ref{Fig4}(a)).~\cite{Li_PRB_1999, Mitchell_JAP_1999, Welp_JAP_2001, Mitchell_JPCB_2001} If cleavage in the $a$-$b$ plane generates step edges spanning adjacent bilayers, then the AF coupling between terraces can be observed using SEM.~\cite{Konoto_PRL_2004} Furthermore, we expect the spin contrast signal to be large due to the approximate half-metallic ferromagnetism within each bilayer.
+Figure~\ref{Fig4}(b) shows a schematic diagram of the projected Mn 3$d$ density of states that dominate the La$_{2-2x}$Sr$_{1+2x}$Mn$_2$O$_7$ electronic structure near the Fermi energy.
+For $0.30 \lesssim x \lesssim 0.40$, the occupied bands within $\sim 2$ eV of the Fermi energy carry majority spin,~\cite{Huang_PRB_2000} except for a small electron pocket of minority spin $t_{2g}$ character that may be present at the Brillouin zone center.~\cite{Saniz_PRL_2008, Sun_SRep_2013}